"Cân y Cymoedd" red logo with a stylized heart.

 Our first Cân y Cymoedd workshop sessions took place in Ynysboeth Primary School in RCT, with musician Gareth Bonello (aka The Gentle Good) leading the sessions.
 From Mrs Piper’s class, Years 4 & 5 participated in 8 sessions making their own new folk song.
 The pupils successfully created a beautiful number, called “Ynysboeth, we’re the best”.

-Watch this video to see their journey, including a performance to the school and a listen to the final recording.
+View our photo gallery below and watch this video to see their journey, including a performance to the school and a listen to the final recording.

 • “We are delighted to be involved in ‘When Valleys Sing’, Trac Cymru’s innovative new project which will bring to life the folk music, past and present, of our area.
 The Cynon Valley has a strong history of tradition and culture, and we are looking forward to using music to connect our communities across the generations.”